apereo/cas/docs/cas-server-documentation/installation/Surrogate-Authentication.md

 ## Surrogate Attributes

-Upon a successful surrogate authentication event, the following attributes are communicated back to the application in order to detect an impersontion session:
+Upon a successful surrogate authentication event, the following attributes are communicated back to the application in order to detect an impersonation session:

 | Attribute             | Instructions
 |-----------------------|-------------------------------------------------------------------------------